jeromeetienne/jsinside.com/videos/incubator/2014-04-28-08-00-00-betterjs-intro/slides/slides.md

 })
 ```

-Let's try to use it incorrectly
+Let's try to use it incorrectly.

 ```
 add(3, 'two');